-At SOCIALDEVIANT, content is our game.
+At SOCIALDEVIANT (my 9–5 hustle), content is our game.
 It’s what we believe drives modern brands.
-Creative storytelling — backed by strategic rigor—is what we do best.
+Creative storytelling — backed by strategic rigor — is what we do best.

-With that in mind, our founder Marc Landsberg along with DEVIANTs with Bradley Eshbach and Pat O’Rourke headed to Las Vegas last week to see what impact the new technologies and trends showcased at CES will have on what we do.
+That is what was on my mind this January when I headed to Las Vegas with our founder Marc Landsberg and the creative powerhouse that is Pat O’Rourke to see what impact the new technologies and trends showcased at CES will have on what we do.

 We are sharing our finding with you in two ways…

 - The below wrap-up report which includes the major trends that will impact content and storytelling in 2016 AND what the leading social platforms were up to in Vegas.